rive-app/awesome-rive/README.md

 **Animade**

 - [Getting mischievous with Rive](https://animade.tv/notes/rive-jive) - "We love playing around with new software, so we picked up Rive, an app for creating interactive animations."

+### GameKit
+- [Why we chose Flutter for the Rive GameKit](https://rive.app/blog/why-we-chose-flutter-for-the-rive-gamekit) - "The Rive GameKit for Flutter is the first product to take advantage of the Rive Renderer.
+It's available now as a technical preview"

 ### Web